 The dual-band (2.4 GHz + 5 GHz) Keenetic routers are outfitted with the so-called Band Steering mechanism.
-The main aim of this mechanism - dynamic distribution of wireless clients among the 2.4 GHz and 5 GHz bands.
+The main aim of this mechanism is the dynamic distribution of wireless clients among the 2.4 GHz and 5 GHz bands.

 What does Band Steering serve for?
 If you have wireless devices that can operate in the 5 GHz band and especially support 802.11ac, they should operate in the 5 GHz range.
 The 5 GHz band has several advantages.
 First, there are more channels in the 5 GHz frequency range.
 In fact, it reduces inter-channel interference.
-Second, in the 5 GHz band, it can use up 40 MHz or 80 MHz channel width, which significantly increases the data rate for modern wireless Wi-Fi adapters.
+Second, in the 5 GHz band, it can use up to 40 MHz or 80 MHz channel width, which significantly increases the data rate for modern wireless Wi-Fi adapters.
 For more information, see the 'Differences in 2.4 GHz and 5 GHz Wireless Network' article.

-To enable Band Steering, you have to give the same names to 2.4 GHz and 5 GHz networks.
-Then the Band Steering will work as follows: most of the wireless clients (which have not been previously trained to operate with the certain band) which located near the Wi-Fi point will randomly connect to one of the bands.
+If you simply name the networks the same, the following will happen.
+Near the access point, most (not specially trained) wireless clients will randomly connect to one of the bands.
 Let's take, for example, a typical modern smartphone with a 1x1 wireless adapter and 802.11ac support.
 It chooses a 2.4 GHz network.
 The maximum connection bandwidth will be 72 Mbit /s.
 It is much less than a 5 GHz network, where you can count on up to 433 Mbit/s if you are in the line of sight from the router.
 Now let's suppose that we were lucky and the smartphone connected to the 5 GHz band.
 But if we gradually walk away from the access point, the 5 GHz signal will weaken very quickly, and eventually, the connection will be broken.
 It will then take time to reconnect to the 2.4 GHz network, which usually might operate much farther away.
 But if you go back closer to the router, the smartphone will not automatically choose 5 GHz again.
 This is because the 2.4 GHz network's signal strength will be more than satisfying for him.